The best of the Tuscan coast

-Wine tourism is a great way to engage with a local culture.
+Wine tourism is a great way to engage with the local culture.
 You are immersed in the geography of a region, get a real sense of the climatic conditions, meet the people who work in vineyard and winery, discover new and old wines … and eat the local cuisine often in abundant quantities.
 With a congenial group in a beautiful place, it makes for a deep cross-section of a real place.

 This May’s Tuscan coast tour met all these conditions.
 This is a part of Italy Janet and I have got to know well over the last eight years.
 It is not a traditional classic wine area, unlike Montalcino which we visited from our one day inland.
 It is by turns famous and obscure.
 Bolgheri’s Sassicaia in many ways kick-started the Italian quality wine revolution of the last three decades of the twentieth century.
 But the new DOCs of Val di Cornia and Monteregio di Massa Marittima have barely made a dent on the consciousness of the wider wine world.
-While excellent wines are being made here, they are still under appreciated and often very good value.
+While excellent wines are being made here, they are still under-appreciated and often very good value.